-Unsolved Mysteries: Seven People Disappeared from the Vermont Wilderness.
-But, Where Did They Go?
+Unsolved Mystery: Seven People Vanished from the Same Area in Vermont.
+Where Did They Go?

 Vermont is one of the most sparsely populated of all states, and the southwestern area known as the Bennington Triangle is known for its deep woods and strange disappearances.
 The general area contains what was once a modest logging and mining community but is now a ghost town — Glastenbury.
 As the 19th century came to a close, the boom in logging died off.